ny2kim/ny2kim.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello!
-I am a Researcher at [Samsung AI Center](https://www.sait.samsung.co.kr/saithome/main/main.do).
+I am a Researcher at [Samsung AI Center](https://www.sait.samsung.co.kr/saithome/main/main.do) in Suwon, South Korea.

 I received a B.S. degree in Computer Science and Engineering with a minor in Automotive Software Design.
-I was a research intern at KETI (Korea Electronics Technology Institute).
+Previously, I was a research intern at KETI (Korea Electronics Technology Institute).